inspr/core-legacy/docs/pubsub.md

       - pubsubch #Channel created above
 ```

 Now all there is left to is creating the subscribers' dApps.
-Since we could build any number of subscribers, depending on what clients we would like interact with, consider the following example a template for their files.
+Since we could build any number of subscribers, depending on what clients we would like to interact with, consider the following example a template for their files.

 Subscribers (04-06.app.yaml) :
 ```yaml